NguyenTri257/bus-ticket-booking-system/README.md

 - **No Additional Packages**: Relied on built-in libs where possible (e.g., no extra ORM like Prisma; raw SQL in repositories).
 Tradeoff: More code, but lightweight.
 - **Error Handling**: Custom error codes (e.g., AUTH_001).
 Tradeoff: Verbose logs, but aids debugging.
 - **Testing/Deployment**: Leverages Docker Compose for efficient local development setups and DigitalOcean for production deployment.
 This strategy offers quick environment initialization but demands diligent handling of environment variables to prevent configuration discrepancies.

+## Deployment

+### Frontend

+The frontend application is deployed on Vercel and accessible at: [https://bus-ticket-booking-system.vercel.app](https://bus-ticket-booking-system.vercel.app)

+### Backend

+The backend microservices (API Gateway, Auth Service, Notification Service) are deployed on DigitalOcean using Docker containers and are accessible at: https://api.quad-n.me